Yifan313/Yifan313.github.io/_pages/about.md

 Yating Zhang, Weixiang Gao, Hui Yu, Junyu Dong and **Yifan Xia**
 - IEEE Transactions on Neural Systems and Rehabilitation Engineering, Early Access, 2024
-- This work not only reviews the state-of-the-art development of AI-based facial palsy evaluation but also discusses the existing research challenges and provides some guidelines about future directions for researchers.
+- This work not only reviews the development of AI-based facial palsy evaluation but also discusses the existing research challenges and provides some guidelines about future directions for researchers.
 </div>
 </div>